pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 `Path.State` enum.
 And since such extraction is failable, we have to `if let` unwrap the scoped store, and only then can we pass it to the child view being navigated to.

 The new super powers of the `@Reducer` macro greatly improve this code.
-The macro adds a `case` computed property to the store so that you can switch on the `Path.State` enum _and_ extract out a store in one step:
+The macro adds a ``Store/case`` computed property to the store so that you can switch on the `Path.State` enum _and_ extract out a store in one step:

 ```swift
 NavigationStack(path: $store.scope(state: \.path, action: \.path)) {